openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 unsupported box.
 Any unsupported boxes are simply ignored, and the remainder of the file will be analyzed (and validated) normally.

+#### Unknown box
-3. Finally, you may occasionally see this warning message:
+Finally, you may occasionally see this warning message:

     User warning: ignoring unknown box